ppurka/easy_efl/README.md

    has to uninstall _before_ the compilation of the updated version.
 So, if the compilation fails, then you are left with no installed package.

-3. You can provide user patches to the packages by making sure that the patches work with level `-p1`.
+3. (TODO:) You can provide user patches to the packages by making sure that the patches work with level `-p1`.
 For instance if you want to patch efl then the following should work: